-If you are a graduate student pursuing the MPH in either of the concentrations (Health Behavior and Health Promotion [HBHP: formerly Community Health Education] or Health Management, Administration and Policy [HMAP]), you will register for MPH 596 (three credit course).
+If you are a graduate student pursuing the MPH in either of the concentrations (Health Behavior and Health Promotion [HBHP] or Health Management, Administration and Policy [HMAP]), you will register for MPH 5998 (three credit course).
 MPH students complete 160 hours for this 3-credit course.